agency-quill/agency/documentation/responsive-grid.md

 ### The `calc()` function
 The `calc()` function is a way to use more than one unit type when specifying a measurement.

-It's easy to lay out an element full width with a `16px` gutter on the left and the right if you know the width of the element's parent.
+It's easy to lay out an element full width with a 16px gutter on the left and the right if you know the width of the element's parent.
 If you don't, or if the width of the parent is proportional, and changes based on viewport size, you are out of luck.

 That is why the `calc()` function exists.
-With it you can say: "make this element 100% of its parent then subtract `32px`," combining fluid and static measurements.
+With it you can say: "make this element 100% of its parent then subtract 32px," combining fluid and static measurements.

 With the `calc()` function the problem above would be resolved by the example below.

-__Example:__
+##### Example
 ```css
 width: calc(100% - 32px);
 ```